Floyd-Dev-commit/Carbon-Paradox-Analysis/README.md

 You may visit web version of our project via https://carbon-paradox-analysis-yjldj6m7krkxuu3b5ess3y.streamlit.app/

 ## Acknowledgment
-This project is a Group Project from course of "Programming for Data Science" at ISEG, finished by
+This project is a Group Project from course of "Programming for Data Science", Lectured by Prof. Carlos Costa, at ISEG, finished by

 *BIN XU*, (Github Account Holder, Coding and Cloud Deployment)